top of page

 OUR LANGUAGE

-Traditional terms like "vision," "mission," and "values" don’t always fully capture who we are.
-When addressing our community’s needs, we use Adaptive Leadership Principles rooted in community collaboration.
-Our language includes social structures such as food apartheid, extended family hospitality, community bartering, social justice, Juneteenth, ancestral worship, and resilience in the face of adversity.
+Traditional terms like “vision,” “mission,” and “values” don’t always fully capture who we are.
+When addressing our community’s needs, we utilize Adaptive Leadership principles rooted in community collaboration.
+Our language reflects specific social structures and experiences, including food apartheid, extended family hospitality, community bartering, social justice, ancestral worship, and resilience in the face of adversity.

 3F50BD5C-2831-41F0-96E4-0997A250EB63.JPG